 This minimally invasive surgery approach requires four incisions of five millimeters.
 In addition to providing less postoperative pain and quicker recovery, laparoscopic hernia repair greatly reduces the risk that the mesh used for the repairs will become infected.

-Within weeks of Dr. Carbonell’s arrival at GHS in fall 2007, he began performing innovative minimal access procedures on the pancreas and stomach.
+Within weeks of Dr. Carbonell’s arrival at Prisma Health in fall 2007, he began performing innovative minimal access procedures on the pancreas and stomach.
 For pancreatic surgery, he can access, drain and debride diseased or dead tissue through two small holes in the flank.
 He also can laparoscopically resect the pancreas as well as gastric stromal tumors.

 “Stromal tumors contained in the stomach are ideal for a laparoscopic approach – the procedure requires only one or two nights in the hospital,” said Dr. Cobb, who has helped publish the medical community’s largest series of cases on stromal tumors that have been resected laparoscopically.